 From Rishikesh or Dehradun, you can again take either a bus or a shared taxi to reach Auli.
 Buses leave early in the morning.
 There are options for taking a private taxi as well.
 However, it would cost a lot.

 Accommodations in Auli

 There are several guest houses and hotels in Auli.
 One of the most prominent ones is the Auli resort.
 You can also stay in Joshimath and travel to and fro from this place.
-Joshimath has a proper market place with many stay options, however, to really soak in the surroundings, I would highly recommend you to stay in Auli itself.
+Joshimath has a proper market place with many stay options, however, to soak in the surroundings, I would highly recommend you to stay at Auli.

 The stay in Auli is comparatively costly when compared to Joshimath.
 I stayed in ‘Manik hotel’ which was cheaper when compared to other hotels.

 This place is a perfect hill station amidst the upper Himalayas.
-Not only it is a perfect destination for skiing lovers but it also offers the most picturesque sites of the mountains.
-If you visit this place during the winters, you could experience snow, as well as snowfall if the time is right.
+Not only is it a perfect destination for skiing lovers, but it also offers the most picturesque sites of the mountains.
+If you visit this place during the winter, you could experience snow, as well as snowfall if the time is right.

 Have a travel question??
 You can follow me on Instagram and subscribe to my YouTube channel to ask your travel questions in a direct message on Instagram or comments on my YouTube videos.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.